Product help

 Project

 The ownership boundary.
-Tables, storage, functions, policies, keys, logs, webhooks, and publications belong to a project.
+Tables, storage, functions, policies, keys, logs, webhooks, and apps belong to a project.

 Environment